webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

 With this change we'd only update the video for each new frame.
 So, for example, on a device with a display rate of 120 frames per second we'd draw at 120 frames per second so animations, camera movements, etc would be smooth.
-But, the texture would only update at its own frame rate (for example 30fps).
+But, the video texture itself would only update at its own frame rate (for example 30fps).

 **BUT!
 WebGPU has special support for using video efficiently**